opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 This command updates a knowledge base by submitting a list of HTTP links for processing.

-Also, you are able to get the file list that you uploaded:
+To get list of uploaded files:

 ```
 curl -X POST "http://localhost:6007/v1/dataprep/get_file" \
      -H "Content-Type: application/json"
 ```

 To delete the file/link you uploaded you can use the following commands: